cloudlena/nixfiles/README.md

 1. Run `make update` to update the Flake lockfile
 1. Run `make system` to update the system level components
 1. Run `make home` to update the user level components

+## Maintenance

+1. Run `make clean` to remove old system generations (keeps last 5 generations and all from last 14 days)

 ## Colors